Zoltan-X/Genetics-IT/Note.md

 AT or TA Spin L or R
 CG or GC Spin L or R

-Flip 1 or 0 = Consume or Place
+Flip 1 or 0 = Consume => Place or Place => Consume

+On DNA or RNA compare mechanics have to be reconsidered.